Install, uninstall, and upgrade packages

-If you select a Python SDK with the configured Conda environment, the Use Conda Package Manager toggle appears in the packages area toolbar.
+If you select a Python interpreter with the configured Conda environment, the Use Conda Package Manager toggle appears in the packages area toolbar.

 Use this toggle to manage packages from the Conda environment repository.
 By default, this toggle is switched off and you can manage only the packages available with the selected Python interpreter.

-In the Manage Repositories dialog box that opens, click to add a URL of a local repository, for example, http://localhost:3141/root/pypi/+simple/, then click OK.
+In the Manage Repositories dialog that opens, click to add a URL of a local repository, for example, http://localhost:3141/root/pypi/+simple/, then click OK.
 In the Available Packages dialog, click to reload the list of the packages.

-- Specify version: if this checkbox is selected, you can select the desired version from the drop-down list of available versions.
+Specify version: if this checkbox is selected, you can select the desired version from the list of available versions.
 By default, the latest version is taken.

 PyCharm smartly tracks the status of packages and recognizes outdated versions by showing the number of the currently installed package version (column Version), and the latest available version (column Latest version).
 When a newer version of a package is detected, PyCharm marks it with the arrow sign and suggests to upgrade it.

-By default, column Latest version shows only stable versions of the packages.
+By default, the Latest version column shows only stable versions of the packages.
 If you want to extend the scope of the latest available versions to any pre-release versions (such as beta or release candidate), click Show early releases.

 Click Upgrade ( ).
 Note that clicking Apply doesn't lead to package upgrading.
 This button only utilizes all performed package changes.